 During the past 100 years, manufacture of concrete masonry units (CMU) transitioned from a hand cast process to a highly automated one.
 Single molds compacted by hand gave way to ganged molds that travel on assembly lines in high-tech manufacturing facilities.
 These changes have also led to excellent quality control and uniformity of units.

-CMU are manufactured from very dry, stiff concrete mixtures.
+Concrete masonry units are manufactured from very dry, stiff concrete mixtures.
 The “no-slump” or “low-slump” material is placed into molds, vibrated and compacted, and demolded quickly.
 Units are stiff enough to hold their shape as they enter the curing chamber.
 Afterwards, they are palletized and readied for shipping.
 They are manufactured throughout the country, adding to local economies and meeting sustainable criteria for availability.

 It’s hard to determine which attribute of CMU is its best.
 It may vary from one project to another.
 Certainly, the fact that these are non-combustible is very important.
 They are durable and long lasting, can provide an attractive finish, can be reinforced as needed to meet demanding structural applications, can contain recycled materials, do not require painting or other treatment, contain no volatile organic compounds (VOCs) or other potentially harmful offgassing materials, and provide thermal mass to maintain uniform temperatures.